-Still everyone’s favourite dessert, this is an absolute classic.
-Delicious served with chilled pouring cream or good vanilla ice cream.
+Still everyone’s favourite dessert, this sticky toffee pudding is an absolute classic

 - 175g (6oz) stoned dates, roughly chopped

 - 3 large eggs

 - 225g (8oz) dark soft brown sugar

 - 8 x 200ml (7fl oz) individual metal pudding basins

 Butter and flour the basins.
 Preheat the oven to 180 C, 160 C fan, 350 F, gas 4.
 Place the dates in a bowl with the bicarbonate of soda and 300ml (½pt) boiling water.
 Stir well and set aside.

 Place the butter and caster sugar in the bowl of an electric mixer and beat well until smooth and fluffy.